-I'm currently a postdoctoral researcher at ITU university of Copenhagen (soon moving to Aalborg University Copenhagen as an Assistant Prof.).
-My goal is to make computer games more enjoyable by automatically detecting player's behaviour and affective state and using this information to adapt the content of the game.
-This means that I have to work across interdisciplinary boundaries investigating methods from the field of HCI and affect detection and modeling, to understand and build models of player behaviour, and studying, analysing and inventing methods in the fields of AI and Machine Learning, to adjust game content and create new ones.
+I'm currently a postdoctoral researcher at the Medialogy department at Aalborg University in Copenhagen.
+My goal is to make computer games more enjoyable by automatically detecting player's behaviour and affective states and using this information to adapt the content of the game.
+This means that I have to work across interdisciplinary boundaries investigating methods from the field of HCI and affect detection and modeling, to understand and build models of player behaviour, and studying, analysing and inventing methods in the fields of AI and Machine Learning, to adjust game content.

 I am currently editing a book on Procedural Content Generation with two other colleagues.
 Draft chapters of the book can be found at textbook on procedural content generation in games.

 Menura is a mobile app themed around parents and allows them to connect and share time, experience and activities with others around them.
-Download it for Android here.
+Register for Alpha here.

 A partially procedurally generated music-based game for fast-paced games Lovers.
 Download it for Android here.